FinFetChannel/RayTracingMazeCppOlcPge/README.md

 ### Variables initialization

-Several variables have to be initialized related to: maps, player's position and orientation, light position,
+Several variables have to be initialized related to: maps, player's position and orientation, light position and additional support variables.

 <details>
   <summary>Imports, map and initialization:</summary>